 - Physical Dependence: Experiencing withdrawal symptoms

-While some extreme withdrawals symptoms include vomiting, nausea and sweating, this can also be as straightforward as getting irritable around the time you usually have a drink each day.
+While some extreme withdrawal symptoms include vomiting, nausea, and sweating, this can also be as straightforward as getting irritable around the time you usually have a drink each day.

 - Tolerance: Needing to drink increasingly larger amounts of alcohol to reach the same effect

 This one may be the most obvious.
 Drinking large amounts of alcohol over time requires drinking even larger amounts of alcohol to get the same buzz or have the same physical reaction.
 This works as a vicious cycle to increase dependency and loss of control simultaneously.

 While the signs outlined above have to do with alcoholism as a whole, they also make for a useful functional alcoholic test.
 Because drinking habits can be hidden, the definition of a functional alcoholic is not so much dependent on their behaviors as it is on their level of drinking, as well as how frequently they drink.

 “What is heavy drinking?
 Women who have more than three drinks a day or seven a week are ‘at-risk’ drinkers.
 For men, the limit is four drinks a day or fourteen a week.
 If you drink more than either the daily or weekly limit, you’re at risk.
 You’re not alone – one in four people who drink this much already has a problem or is likely to have one soon.
 Overall, as many as 20% of alcoholics may be highly functioning.”

 Building a Profile: A Detailed Description of a High-Functioning Alcoholic